Hafas/nostegama/README.md

 ### Create a profile

-The first (and as of now only) profile-type for Nostegama is an [emulator profile](#emulator-profile).
+The most useful profile-type for Nostegama is an [emulator profile](#emulator-profile).
 Profiles are defined in the `profile.json` file and must be formed in [JSON](http://www.json.org/) (comments allowed).
 A minimal emulator profile might look like that:

 ```js
 //minimal emulator example